CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Default programs available on SD Desktop

-Each virtual Desktop (or virtual computer) is pre-built and contains a limited set of default open source software (listed below).
+Each virtual Desktop (or virtual computer) is pre-built and contains a limited set of default open-source software (listed below).

 !!!
 Note
     If the list below is not clear or you need specific software to analyze your data, please don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
 We can support you in your Desktop customization.
-Morevere, we are working on developing our services to provide proprietary software.
+Moreover, we are working on developing our services to provide proprietary software.
 Follow our webpage for constant updates.

 ### Pre-installed software: